The Fresh Egg blog

 Latest digital marketing news

-In this post, the second in our six week spot check series, I take a look at three fashion brands’ content to see if it is love at first sight or time to carry on swiping.
+In this post, the second in our spot check series, I take a look at three fashion brands’ content to see if it is love or first sight or time to carry on swiping.

 First up, I decided to check out New Look and see how attractive their content was to someone planning a city break.